silverstripe/silverstripe-framework/docs/en/tutorials/building-a-basic-site.md

-# Tutorial 1 - Building a Basic Site
+# Building a Basic Site

 ## Overview